Your browser’s pretty old! Please upgrade to make the web better for you.

 One medical goal was to test sulphonamide drugs.
-This was done by deliberately wounding a prisoner and injecting virulento microbio into the wound.
+This was done by deliberately wounding a prisoner and injecting virulento germen into the wound.
 Death or permanent injury was usually the end result.

 Another goal was to see if muscles and bones could regenerate or be transplanted.
 Prisoners’ bones were broken, dissected, and grafted, leaving subjects in excruciating pain.